-If being at home together throughout lockdown has left your relationship feeling strained and challenging, it doesn’t necessarily mean it’s doomed.
+If being at home together throughout the lockdown has left your relationship feeling strained and challenging, it doesn’t necessarily mean it’s doomed.

 Considering this, you’ll understand why your relationship may be feeling more strained than normal under the threat of the pandemic and its imposed conditions and why someone else may seem more challenging than normal.
+Then, it’s clear you need a pandemic relationship repair plan.

-Even at the best of times, in disagreements for instance, we can feel threatened by another’s opinion or strong feelings.
-In the context of an already heightened state of stress it would therefore be easy for a disagreement to escalate and feel worse than normal.
+Even at the best of times, in disagreements, for instance, we can feel threatened by another’s opinion or strong feelings.
+In the context of an already heightened state of stress, it would therefore be easy for a disagreement to escalate and feel worse than normal.

 If it feels like the challenges of lockdown have disconnected you from each other, as lockdown begins to loosen, here’s what you can do to begin to reconnect.